-William is first seen in the census of 1901 living with his parents and all of his siblings at the farm.
-His father, Robert, is a farmer and the family also have a 70 year old servant who worked on the farm.
+William was first recorded in a census in 1901.
+He was living with his parents and all of his siblings at the farm.
+His father, Robert, was a farmer and the family also had a 70 year old servant who worked on the farm.

-In 1911 William is still at the farm with his parents and 6 of his siblings.
-Three of them, including William, are workers on the farm while his elder sister Sarah Ann is an assistant teacher in Hope Primary (then Council) School.
-The farmhouse seems quite substantial as it is listed on the census as having 10 rooms.
+In 1911 William was still at the farm with his parents and 6 of his siblings.
+Three of them, including William, were workers on the farm while his elder sister Sarah Ann was an assistant teacher in Hope Primary (then Council) School.
+The farmhouse was quite substantial as it is listed on the census as having 10 rooms.

 Apart from the census returns, records for William are minimal.
 We know from his WW1 medal Roll Index Card that he was first in the Denbighshire Yeomanry with the Regimental Number 1419.
 He then became a Private in the Royal Welsh (Welch) Fusiliers – Regimental Number 56762.
 He was awarded the Victory Medal & the British War Medal.